The iCaRe2’s objective is to enable:

 - novel strategies for prevention, screening, early detection and personalized treatment of cancer.

 The iCaRe2 has standardized and integrated multi-center cancer-specific registries and associated biospecimen banks, created and maintained by the Biomedical Informatics Core at the Fred & Pamela Buffett Cancer Center, into a resource that improves the efficiency of cancer-related research and facilitates collaborations among centers.
 Each registry utilizes a well-established model for collaborative research based on the confederation principle and governed by a steering committee according to the agreed-upon bylaws.
-As of November 2020, data on more than 30,000 subjects (cancer patients, high-risk individuals, and normal controls) along with more than 60,000 biospecimens have been collected in the iCaRe2 registries.
+As of August 2021, data and biospecimens on more than 32,000 subjects (cancer patients, high-risk individuals, and normal controls) have been collected in the iCaRe2 registries.
 These registries are utilized at 65 institutions (107 distinct sites) from 23 U.S. states and one center in Italy.

 The iCaRe2 utilizes a novel metadata-driven software architecture approach that greatly simplifies support, maintenance, and future upgrades of the collaborative cancer registries and improves the interoperability with other related systems.